birajkarki/birajkarki/README.md

 🖥️ See my portfolio at [birajkarki.github.io](http://birajkarki.github.io)

-🧠 I’m currently learning JAVA and DSA , Nest.js,Deep learning and React Native.
+🧠 I’m currently learning Rust, Quantum Computing and AI.

 🤝 I'm open to collaborating on Startup ideas, OpenSource projects.

-🧑‍💼 I’m currently working as a Frontend Engineer at Velox Labs.
+🧑‍💼 I’m currently working as a FullStack Engineer at Velox Labs.

 ✉️ You can contact me at birajkarki9849@gmail.com